karreiro/learn-dmn-in-15-minutes/learn/decision-logic.md

         <img src="/assets/decision-logic-5.png" />

-        Usually, try to use business knowledge model nodes for defining functions, but you can define them of decision nodes as well, depending on your context.
+        Usually, try to use business knowledge model nodes for defining functions, but you can define them on decision nodes as well, depending on your context.
       </p>